bp153373/Custom-Popup-Contact-Form/README.md

 - Download the .zip and open the files in an editor.
 - Go to your wp-admin and find and click Contact > Add New.
 Give the new Form a Title to your liking.
 - Copy and paste all the code from 'index.html' and paste it into 'Form'. ---- Save it! -----
-- Go, in your wp-admin, to your advanced options where you can add custom CSS and custom scripts (for me this was Flatsome > Advanced).
-- Copy and paste the CSS from the 'style.css' file into the 'Custom CSS' area. (for me this was Flatsome > Advanced > Custom CSS)
+- Copy and paste the CSS from the 'style.css' file into the 'Custom CSS' area.
-- Copy and paste everything from 'script.js' into the custom script area (footer script). (for me this was Flatsome > Advanced > Global Settings > Footer Scripts) ------ Save All Changes! -----
+- Copy and paste everything from 'script.js' into the custom script area (footer script). ------ Save All Changes! -----
-- Place the form on your Page.
+- Place the form on your Page/Product.

 Notes:
-- In order to have the icons I installed a plugin named: "Better Font Awesome".
+- In order to have the icons I installed a plugin named: "Font Awesome".

 - You can customize to your liking in the Custom CSS.
 - Free for use and customization.